Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 - Increase cross-selling and up-selling activities

-Other profitability KPIs managed by time sheet software
+Other profitability KPIs managed by law firm time tracking app

 In addition to gross and net profitability per project, the timesheet system offers evaluation and management of other relevant KPIs.
 Those KPIs are: